3 Days in New Orleans | What to See, Where to Eat & Drink, Where to Stay in NOLA

 1. Explore the French Quarter

-Just beyond the French Quarter, entering into the Marigny Bywater neighborhood lies Frenchman Street.
-This compact musical district is where all of the locals hangout.
+Just beyond the French Quarter, entering into the Marigny Bywater neighborhood, lies Frenchman Street.
+This compact musical district is where all of the locals hang out.
 It’s right adjacent to the French Quarter, so well within walking distance.
-Known for its wide variety of live music on any given night of the week, you can’t miss an evening listening to the local tunes!
-Nowadays, Frenchman Street is known as a great trendy alternative to the noise and lights of Bourbon Street.
+Known for its wide variety of live music on any given night of the week, you can’t miss an evening listening to the local tunes, especially when planning what to see in New Orleans in 3 days without the Bourbon Street crowds.
+Nowadays, Frenchmen Street is known as a great trendy alternative to the noise and lights of Bourbon Street.

 2. Ride Around Town with Free-Wheelin’ Bike Tour

-One of the most memorable and enjoyable experiences you can plan in New Orleans!
+One of the most memorable and enjoyable experiences you can plan in New Orleans, and perfect for a balanced New Orleans 3-day itinerary that goes beyond the Quarter!
 Ride through the Marigny and Bywater neighborhoods to learn about and experience the history and beauty of central New Orleans!
-This is the top rated bike tour available, so book yours HERE.
+This is the top-rated bike tour available, so book yours HERE.

-Many tourists don’t make it out of the French Quarter, so this is the perfect opportunity to see what New Orleans like a local.
+Many tourists don’t make it out of the French Quarter, so this is the perfect opportunity to see what New Orleans is like as a local, especially if you’re doing New Orleans in 3 days and want neighborhood variety.
 The Marigny and Bywater neighborhoods have an extremely vibrant arts scene.
 You’ll ride by local artisans' galleries, funky live music venues, and art markets.
 The food scene here is a mix of trendy sports bars and local but casual dives.

 3. Drink & Learn

-Experience the French Quarter’s most sought after landmarks while you listen to the stories about the people who gave the city its rich character.
+Experience the French Quarter’s most sought-after landmarks while you listen to the stories about the people who gave the city its rich character, a great pick when planning what to do in New Orleans with culture and cocktails… and a bit of liquid fun!
 All the while, sipping on the drinks that carry their stories!
 An experience sure to give you a buzz, book your tour with Drink & Learn!
 Notable stops along the way include the Pharmacy Museum, Jackson Square, St. Louis Cathedral, and the Port of New Orleans.
 This tour does not stop at any bars; however, the price includes several cocktails, so you will never have to pull out your wallet to buy a drink!
 Led by Louisiana native and drink historian, Elizabeth Pearce, this is a drinking experience you won’t (or will) forget! ;)

 The Marigny & Bywater neighborhoods are littered with eclectic and fabulous street art.
-Be sure to make your way out of the French Quarter at some point to see a bit of the local art!
+Be sure to make your way out of the French Quarter at some point to see a bit of the local art, one of our favorite New Orleans trip ideas beyond Bourbon Street.
 We were able to see some of our favorite pieces along Homer Plessy Way.

 5. People-Watch in Jackson Square

 Amongst the iconic Andrew Jackson statue and the St. Louis Cathedral, you’ll find an open-air artist colony, where artists display their work on the outside of the iron fence.
-Watch the artists work, enjoy the street performances, and perhaps get your own portrait drawn, all while in front of the oldest cathedral in the US.
+Watch the artists work, enjoy the street performances, and perhaps get your own portrait drawn, all while in front of the oldest cathedral in the US, a classic New Orleans must-see for first-time visitors.

 6. Party like it’s Mardi Gras

 No matter what time of year it is, it’s always a party in New Orleans.
 We had the luck to stumble upon an impromptu parade along Canal Street!
 One of our favorite things about New Orleans is that you’re never too far away from a good time, whether that’s a cold drink in a local bar, a delicious meal, or a spontaneous performance in the streets.
-The lively city will keep you on your toes throughout your trip!
+The lively city will keep you on your toes throughout your trip… after all, there’s a reputation that a vacation to New Orleans truly never sleeps!

 Where to Stay in New Orleans